Envirometrix/PredictiveSoilMapping/02-Software.md

 ## plotKML and GSIF packages

-Many examples in this course rely on the top 5 most commonly used packages for spatial data: (1) [sp and rgdal](https://cran.r-project.org/web/views/Spatial.html), (2) [raster](https://cran.r-project.org/web/packages/raster/), (3) [plotKML](http://plotkml.r-forge.r-project.org/) and (4) [GSIF](http://gsif.r-forge.r-project.org/).
+Many examples in this tutorial rely on the top 5 most commonly used packages for spatial data: (1) [sp and rgdal](https://cran.r-project.org/web/views/Spatial.html), (2) [raster](https://cran.r-project.org/web/packages/raster/), (3) [plotKML](http://plotkml.r-forge.r-project.org/) and (4) [GSIF](http://gsif.r-forge.r-project.org/).
 To install the most up-to-date version of plotKML/GSIF, you can also use the R-Forge versions of the package:

 ```r